Louisiana Pardon Board votes in favor of posthumous pardon for Homer Plessy

 The decision was reversed after the 1954 Supreme Court decision in 'Brown v.
 Board of Education' and then by the federal Civil Rights Act of 1964.

-NOLA.com notes that decades after Plessy’s death, his descendants and those of John Howard Ferguson, the judge who oversaw his case in Orleans Parish Criminal District Court became friends and formed a nonprofit foundation to advocate for civil rights education.
+NOLA.com notes that decades after Plessy’s death, his descendants and those of John Howard Ferguson, the judge who oversaw his case in Orleans Parish Criminal District Court, became friends and formed a nonprofit foundation to advocate for civil rights education.

 Several of those descendants added their names to a Nov.
 5 letter to the Pardon Board alongside the signatures of Orleans Parish District Attorney Jason Williams and the great, great-nephew of Louis Martinet, a 19th-century attorney who actively challenged segregation laws.